azpha/homelab/readme.md

 ### Networking

 On my server (as you'll see in some of these configs), I use a custom `homelab` Docker network that the majority of my containers use.
-This allows me to both utilize hostnames in stuff like [NGINX Proxy Manager](./docker/nginx-proxy/) & keep access to certain frontend services behind Tinyauth.
+This allows me to both utilize hostnames in stuff like [Caddy](./docker/caddy/) & keep access to certain frontend services behind Tinyauth.

 For containers that have multiple services (ie. an app that uses Postgres + Redis), I add an additional stack-specific network to segregate these, as usually they are container-specific & might conflict with other containers.